7ossam-amir/AE_vs_VAE/README.md

 This repository compares convolutional Autoencoders (AE) and Variational Autoencoders (VAE) on Medical MNIST, using one model per anatomical region.

-## Refactor Summary

-This codebase was refactored to match course conventions:

-- PEP 8 oriented module design under `src/`
-- Type hints and PEP 257 docstrings in core modules
-- Standard directories for data, notebooks, source, and tests
-- Model versioning and reproducibility metadata files
-- Lint/format/test setup with `flake8`, `black`, and `pytest`

 ## Project Structure